-Your first step will be to develop an idea for a research project that you believe worthy of funding.
-You can do this on your own, with colleagues at Curry, other University of Virginia schools or departments, or elsewhere.
-If you decide to move forward with developing a proposal, you should inform your Department Chair that you will be applying for a grant and consult with her/him about such matters as the potential need for space, other departmental support, or course release (i.e., buy-out) from teaching.
+Your first step is to develop an idea for a research project that you believe worthy of funding.
+You can do this on your own, with colleagues at Curry, other University of Virginia schools, or other institutions.
+If you decide to move forward with developing a proposal, you should inform your Department Chair or Center Director and consult with her/him about such matters as the potential need for space, other departmental support, or course release (i.e., buy-out) from teaching.

-After consulting with your Department Chair, schedule time to meet with Curry's Research Administrator.
-The Curry Office of Research Administration helps with over 100 proposals every year; we have a wealth of experience in communicating with sponsors from numerous federal and state agencies and private foundations.
+After consulting with your Chair or Director, schedule time to meet with Curry's Research Administrator.
+The Curry Office of Research Administration helps with over 125 proposals every year and we have a wealth of experience in communicating with sponsors from numerous federal and state agencies and private foundations.
 Please consider us as collaborative partners in preparing your proposal and managing your grant.
-We will help you in as many ways as possible, including: formulating your budget, explaining and meeting administrative requirements that may apply to your proposal, obtaining signatures, and providing feedback on the structural, stylistic, and substantive elements of your grant application.
+We can help you in many ways including: formulating your budget, understanding and meeting administrative requirements that apply to your proposal, and obtaining internal approvals.

 Click on one of the topics in the sidebar for more information.